Why adding uncertainty into regional GVA is a good thing (maybe)

 “Each of the components used in the measurement of regional gross value added (GVA) starts with a value for the UK as a whole, which is taken from the latest UK National Accounts Blue Book dataset.
 We then use the most appropriate available regional indicator to allocate the national total to parts of the UK, in a top-down hierarchical process.
 In this way we ensure that all of the regions sum to the published UK total and all sub-regions sum to their respective region total.”

-So this top down approach is an unavoidable outcome of the accounting framework it is part of.
+This top-down approach is an unavoidable outcome of the point-estimate accounting framework it is part of.
 The ONS use “hundreds of input datasets to represent individual components of GVA” to achieve this accounting balance - in a separate regional GVA methods quality document, they say of this:

 “The complex process by which GVA estimates are produced means that it is not currently possible to define the accuracy of the estimates… for example, through their standard errors.
 Therefore, the reliability of the estimates is measured by the extent of revisions.”

 Why does this matter?
 Because policy action is taken on the basis of this certitude.
-Coyle (2017) digs into this issue (open PDF here), discussing the long history of the tiniest GPD shifts having huge political effects.
+Coyle (2017) digs into this issue (open PDF here), discussing the long history of the smallest GDP shifts having huge political effects.
 Here’s a recent example from November 2025.
-The UK grew by exactly 0.1% in the three months to November 2025.
+Ostensibly, the UK grew by exactly 0.1% in the three months to November 2025.
 An earlier 0.1% contraction led to predictably mature responses in the press (BBC example), with the shadow chancellor accusing the government of having “misled the British public” over what is almost certainly statistical noise.

-Coyle explains the trap we’ve found ourselves in: accounting certainty and political demand for precision (however spurious) keeps us stuck here.
+As Coyle explains, accounting certainty combines with political demand for precision (however spurious) to keep us stuck here.
 But as she says:

 “… neither the degree of underlying uncertainty nor the everyday practice of ignoring it seems sustainable, even though this situation has lasted for decades.”
 (Coyle 2017, p.228)

-Adding error rates helps because it short-circuits many unhelpful ways of thinking about growth and industrial strategy.
-Applying national accounts level methods lends itself to making ranks of places and perceiving regional economics as a who’s up / who’s down competition for position (a problem Prof. Richard Harris has pointed out also happens in university rankings, where he shows it is equally as spurious).
+Adding error rates helps because it short-circuits those inaccurate ways of thinking.
+For example, using national accounts methods lends itself to making ranks of places and perceiving regional economics as a who’s up / who’s down jostle for position (a problem Professor Richard Harris has pointed out also applies to university rankings, where he shows it is equally spurious).

 This competitive view has deep roots in national accounts approaches, originating as they do in managing wartime economies.
-They were later used by the CIA to model the U.S/ Soviet economies as part of Cold War strategy, where the stakes were about as high as they could be: proving which economic model would be victorious.
+This can be seen, for example, in how national accounts methods were used by the CIA to model the U.S/ Soviet economies as part of Cold War strategy.
+The stakes might not be quite so high in competition between Yorkshire and Lancashire, but point estimates make this kind of thinking difficult to avoid.

 Making a data-driven guess about the level of regional GVA uncertainty

-This section presents the method and results for making a data-driven educated guess at the level of uncertainty in UK regional-by-sector GVA numbers.
-The ONS region by industry GVA data is used for the central estimate output numbers.
+This section presents the method and results for making a data-driven educated guess at the level of uncertainty in UK region-by-sector GVA numbers.
+The ONS region by industry GVA data is used for the central estimate numbers.

-The Annual Business Survey (ABS) is used to get uncertainty numbers.
+The Annual Business Survey (ABS) is used to get uncertainty values.
 It is an ideal source for reasonable confidence bounds around regional/sectoral GVA data.
-It is designed to capture sectoral and regional GVA at a reasonable resolution, and - for the sectors it covers - gets its data direct from firms.
-It can be matched directly against the region by industry data’s ITL1 geographies and most 2-digit sectors.
+It is designed to capture GVA at a reasonable resolution, and - for the sectors it covers - gets its data direct from firms.
+It can be matched cleanly against the region by industry data’s ITL1 geographies and most 2-digit sectors (once it is aligned to the ONS’ bespoke SIC groupings in the region-by-industry data).

 “Of all the data sources used in regional GVA, the ABS has the greatest overall impact, representing around 71% of GVA(P) and 22% of GVA(I)… It includes elements corresponding to all three of the categories of data we wish to analyse: directly collected from businesses operating in a single region; weighted to represent non-sampled businesses; and apportioned to regions from UK-wide company information.”

-Using the ABS means there is much less reliance on some of the more heroic assumptions that go into other aspects of regional GVA, making it a perfect source for this section’s question: if the regional GVA data had the same error rates as the ABS, what would it look like and what would the implications for analysis and policy be?
+Using the ABS means there is much less reliance on some of the more heroic assumptions that go into other aspects of regional GVA - though it isn’t without its own assumptions, a key one being that, for firms with multiple sites across regions, GVA is allocated in proportion to site employment count geographically.
+But it is still survey-based, making it a perfect source for this section’s question: if the regional GVA data had the same error rates as the ABS, what would it look like and what would the implications for analysis and policy be?

 Is this a valid exercise?
 I”m arguing yes, on the basis of two things.
 First, there is definitely uncertainty in the GVA data.
-An educated guess at error rates may be smaller or larger than the true uncertainty, but including it is very likely more accurate than the alternative - working with the point data as if it was the single true value.
+An educated guess at error rates may be smaller or larger than the true uncertainty, but including it is very likely more accurate than the alternative - working with point estimates as if they were exact, true values.

-Another argument against doing this would be straightforwardly methodological: the statistical approach is too basic.
+Another argument against doing this is straightforwardly methodological, and that has two parts.
+First, the statistical approach used here is too basic.
 I’d argue that’s fine for this stage, where the goal is to explore what uncertainty might mean for regional policy.
 If the principle stands, the statistics can always be improved.
 As already mentioned, the ONS itself has a wealth of expertise that could achieve this, alongside partners testing the role of uncertainty in policy.
+(The code includes options for testing both Newey West and AR(1) time series approaches; see below for other possible additions.)

 Below, I’ll explore the implications of these error rates when applied both available types of regional GVA data:

 - Chained volume (CV) data that aims to capture ‘real’ output changes over time.
-From these, we can ask, “Did this sector grow or shrink in this place?”
-(Later, we can do a few other things e.g. was its growth slope really steeper than other places?)
+With this, we can ask, “Did this sector grow or shrink in this place?”

 - Current prices (CP) data, which (being prices as they were in the year they were counted) can be summed, and used to calculate location quotients (LQs) - how concentrated a sector is in each place.
 This provides a good sense of the how the UK’s economic structure changes.
-We’ll have a go at adding error rates to LQs.
+We’ll test adding error rates to LQs.

 Chained volume GVA: growth over time

 Chained volume (CV) data is used to assess real economic change over time, accounting for inflation and quality changes in goods and services.
 The ONS calculate separate deflators for each sector within each region, with a single year set as the point where the chained volume and ‘prices that year’ amounts are the same.
+(How deflator calculations work and their potential effect on uncertainty is a vital topic for a later article.)
 Other years are adjusted relative to that, for each sector/place combination.
-(As a result, each sector/place time series must be treated separately and -unlike the current prices data - cannot be summed.)
+As a result, each sector/place time series must be treated separately and -unlike the current prices data - cannot be summed.

 The inclusion of error rates immediately makes it very rare for year-to-year changes to be distinguishable from zero, if looking at individual 2-digit SIC sectors in specific ITL1 zones.
-So instead, what each grid plot does is compare each year to every other year, to show where each is clearly separable.
+So instead, what each grid plot does in the visualisations here is compare each year to every other year, to show where each is clearly separable.

-Let’s talk through the default sector in the interactive, fabricated metals, to make more sense of that.
-Consider the example in Figure 2 (you can see the same data in the interactive by hovering over Yorkshire and Humber to see its growth over time).
+Let’s talk through the default sector in the interactive (and in Figure 2): fabricated metals, to make more sense of that.
 What this shows:

 Blue squares in the grid indicate that the column year was clearly higher than the row year it is compared to (‘clearly’ meaning, as described above, 95% mins and maxes don’t overlap).